2 Dads 1 Movie

 Nic

 And then Cindy gets out of the seaplane and it's like, oh, here's your new mom.
-And then they just, they let him fly away again.
-No questioning, no like, no debriefs.

 Steve